Greetings to you, music lovers and thrill seekers all across.

 So they could do that, but they don't want to.

-I think uh actually another meat packer in Ohio.
+I think actually another meat packer in Ohio, or maybe it was Nebraska.

-Yeah, it was Nebraska, and I forget it wasn't Swift, I forget which one it was.
+Yeah, it was Nebraska, and I forget it wasn't Swift.

-This is uh INS days, immigration naturalization service.
+This is INS days, Immigration, Naturalization Service.

-And these um these guys that do these raids.
+And these guys would do these raids.

-And the owners of the company after the raids would call their respective senators.
+And the owners of the company, after the raids, would call their respective senators.

 And the senators would call the head of immigration and naturalization.